 2. the first look is always more intimate and emotional than the "traditional" way.

-I like to create an intimate sitting for a couple's First Look so that it feels as you've imaged it at the altar, only better.
+I like to create an intimate setting for a couple's First Look so that it feels as you've imaged it at the altar, only better.
 You get to give each other a big embrace, kiss, talk and cry together, and spend time enjoying the moment.
 The alternative is much different than most people realize.
-With all those people watching, there is pressure to perform.
+With all your guests watching, there is pressure to perform.
 Nerves will get the best of anyone, and instead of giving your groom a big hug and kiss, you have to get right into formalities, leaving no time to just enjoy the moment and admire each other.
 I guarantee you will barely remember that moment if you wait until the ceremony.
 With an audience and a schedule to keep, before you know it, the ceremony is over and the party begins, and you have no time to just enjoy being together on your Wedding Day.
-And in my experience, the emotions at the altar for couples that DO a First Look are also much more evident.
-You won't be as nervous, and can relax and enjoy that part of the day.
-It actually doesn't take anything away from that moment at the altar!
-The Groom still has that experience and reaction that you've dreamed of, the moment he sees you across the room as you head toward him to become his Wife.
-(He’s more relaxed, and won’t hide that emotion as quickly!)

 3. Your wedding day is a story to be told, full of moments and memories. don't let old tradition take that away.